dcunited001/te-xel-io/app/posts/2015-08-23-epistemology-cognition-and-category-theory-part-two.md

 However, I have spent a lot of time studying and meditating on psychology, sociology and neurology.
 I've taken Coursera classes on [Machine Learning](https://www.coursera.org/learn/machine-learning), [Neuropharmacology](https://www.coursera.org/course/drugsandbrain), [Neuro-Marketing](https://www.coursera.org/course/neuromarketing), [Bioinformatics I/II/III](https://www.coursera.org/course/hiddenmessages) and [Epigenetics](https://www.coursera.org/course/neuromarketing) to name a few.
 While I haven't retained the most specific details as well as I would like, these courses have been invaluable in contributing to my ability to reason in these fields.

-So these various mental faculties I'm talking about include:

 ### Sensory Data and Immediate Preprocessing

 The brain receives data from its 5+ senses -- yes, as things are actually wired together in hardware there are more than 5 senses and I'm not talking about psychic stuff here.
 Balance is a good example of a sense that is not usually considered as one.
 I've found it interesting to think of memory exposed to the mind as a kind of temporal sense.